PoisotLab/ms_betacov_mapping/README.md

 # Results and Discussion

-## Host richness does not predict virus distinctiveness
+## Hotspots of host richness and viral diversification are distinct

-Bats, the second most diverse groups of mammals, are found worldwide; gradients in bat species richness generally track broader patterns of mammal diversity, with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in the southeast Asian peninsula.
-These hotspots of bat diversity are generally presumed to be hotspots of viral diversity, and therefore areas of concern for human health. [@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of bat betacoronavirus reservoirs show a distinct pattern, with primary hotspots (both in terms of size and higher values) of host richness situated primarily South-Eastern Asia, parts of Southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (Fig. 1; top).
+Bats, the second most diverse groups of mammals, are found worldwide; gradients in their species richness generally track broader patterns of mammal diversity, with a striking Neotropical hotspot (especially in the Amazon basin) and a secondary hotspot centered in the southeast Asian peninsula.
+These hotspots of bat diversity are generally presumed to be hotspots of viral adaptive radiation, and therefore areas of concern for human health. [@Anthony2017GloPat;@Olival2017HosVir] However, the hotspots of bat betacoronavirus reservoirs show a distinct pattern, with primary hotspots (both in terms of size and higher values) of host richness situated primarily southeast Asia, parts of southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes (@fig:richness; top).
 Although hundreds of species likely host undiscovered betacoronaviruses, machine learning predictions have suggested that these undiscovered reservoirs should follow the same diversity gradient [@Becker2022OptPre].
+In principle, these hotspots of locally-diverse, virus-rich bat communities should drive more adaptive diversification in their viruses.

 ![Top panel: relative diversity of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest number of possible hosts is South-Eastern Asia.
-Bottom panel: congruence between the evolutionary distinctiveness of the hosts (grey to blue) and the viruses (grey to red).
-By contrast to the richness map, this reveals that South America has the most evolutionary distinct hosts *and* viruses, whereas South-Eastern Asia and the Rift Valley region have mostly distinct viruses.
-This is congruent with know results about New World bats being evolutionary distinct, and suggests that they similarly have distinct viruses.](figures/combined_richness.png){#fig:richness}
+Bottom panel: congruence between the evolutionary distinctiveness of the hosts (grey to blue) and the viruses (grey to red).](figures/combined_richness.png){#fig:richness}

-Nevertheless, locally diverse and virus-rich bat communities could represent an increased risk of spillover under climate change through the creation of novel interactions [@Carlson2022CliCha], and therefore the diversity of *Betacoronavirus* strains should similarly be ccounted for.
-In @fig:richness (bottom), we contrast the evolutionary distinctiveness of bats and viruses -- this reveals a slightly different portrait than bat richness alone.
-Chiropterans can be classified, from a macro-evolutionary standpoint, as Yangochiroptera and Yinpterochiroptera elsewhere [@Springer2013PhyBat; @Teeling2005MolPhy].
-Specifically, we would expect that the so-called "New World" group of bats, being more evolutionary distinct, would also have evolutionary distinct viruses.
-Indeed @fig:richness (bottom) reveals it to be the case, and this region harbors a distinct bat-betacoronaviruses complex.
-This can be explained by the fact that Yangochiroptera, although not limited to the western hemisphere, contain the highly diverse adaptive radiation in the Phyllostomidae [@Villalobos2010DivFie], which is restricted to the western hemisphere.
-By contrast, South-Eastern Asia has a lot of non-evolutionary distinct bats, who nevertheless hosted evolutionary-distinct viruses.

-It is noteworthy that outside of South America, viral evolutionary distinctiveness does not accurately track host diversity, with some areas having over-distinct viruses (eastern China but, oddly, not the rest of southeast Asia).
-There are a number of likely explanations.
-First, given the richness of bats in southeast Asia, many betacoronaviruses likely remain to be discovered in this region.
-Indeed, global predictions highlight that southeast Asia is a likely hostpot of unconfirmed hosts of betacoronaviruses [@Becker2022OptPre], which would likely result in additional viral discoveries.
-This idea is unsurprising given the growing realization, especially since the emergence of SARS-CoV-2, that unique lineages of similar viruses are widespread in bats but still mostly undescribed.
-The most distinct bats-betacoronaviruses complex is found in South America, a region with a comparatively lower number of hosts;
-this matches with isolation through host vicariance, and may highlight a different co-evolutionary dynamic.
-Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest *Betacoronavirus* sequences have been discovered [@Anthony2017GloPat;@Allen2017GloHot; @Olival2017HosVir], resulting in sparser phylogenetic tree, thereby artificially inflating distinctiveness.
-Adding more viruses would bring the distinctiveness of known sequences down.
-Finally, South-America is the range of Phyllostomidae, a group of bats that underwent explosive diversification events [@Villalobos2010DivFie], which may drive the emergence of multiple viral lineages.
+However, we find that the global pattern of betacoronavirus phylogenetic distinctiveness is quite distinct from both bat host richness and phylogenetic distinctiveness (@fig:richness; bottom).
+In contrast to the sparsity of Neotropical betacoronavirus hosts, South America has the most evolutionary distinct hosts *and* viruses, followed by secondary hotspots in southeast Asia and the Rift Valley region have mostly distinct viruses.
+Some degree of sampling bias may contribute to these patterns: for example, South-America is one of the places where the fewest bat betacoronavirus sequences have been generated [@Anthony2017GloPat;@Allen2017GloHot; @Olival2017HosVir], resulting in a sparser phylogenetic tree, and artificially inflating distinctiveness; conversely, disproportionate research effort in eastern China [@Cohen2022SamStr] may have led to a more complete inventory of the local diversity of coronaviruses, again inflating these metrics relative to underlying patterns.
+Even accounting for these potential biases, though, there are obvious and distinctive regional regimes of bat-betacoronavirus diversification.

+These global patterns recapitulate the evolutionary history of both the order Chiroptera and the genus _Betacoronavirus_.
+Horseshoe bats (Rhinolophidae) are both the reservoirs of the SARS-like viruses (subgenus _Sarbecovirus_) and the presumed ancestral host of _Betacoronavirus_ [@Latinne2020OriCro].
+The hotspot of host richness and viral diversity in southeast Asia---both of which are disproportionately high considering the global landscape of bat species richness---is almost entirely driven by dynamics in this clade [@Becker2022OptPre; @Ruiz-Aravena2022EcoEvo].
+In contrast, the Neotropical hotspot is driven by a combination of distinct bat and virus adaptive radiation.
+The hotspot of bat diversity in the Americas is driven by the New World leaf-nosed bats (Phyllostomidae) [@Villalobos2010DivFie], a group of bats that have undergone multiple explosive diversification events--- but that are more often hosts of alphacoronaviruses.
+Out of the four main groups of betacoronaviruses, only the subgenus _Merbecovirus_---the outgroup of the betacoronavirus tree---has been found in New World bats;
+while found worldwide, the merbecoviruses are almost entirely restricted to vesper bats (Vespertilionidae) [].
+In this light, the hotspot of virus distinctiveness in the Americas is the result of isolation by vicariance--- a unique branch of coronavirus-bat coevolution, separate from the rest of the globe.

 ## The phylogeographic regions of hosts and their viruses overlap